Enabling Mobile Base Stations in 5G via Wireless Access Backhaul (WAB): A Multi-Band Experimental Study: Validation and Results

 \Gls{ul} measurements exhibited a trend similar to the \gls{dl} results.
 End-to-end throughput peaked in the \gls{los} region, matching the maximum FR2 backhaul \gls{rsrp} values, and dropped rapidly as the vehicle entered \gls{nlos}.
 On average, the \gls{ul} throughput stabilized around 1~Mbps.
 The notable imbalance between end-to-end \gls{dl} and \gls{ul} throughput primarily arises from the configuration of the mmWave backhaul segment.
 This setup is unfavorable for the \gls{ul} direction: the 4:1 \gls{tdd} frame prioritizes \gls{dl} traffic, the \gls{cpe} transmits at lower power than the \gls{aau}, and the maximum supported \gls{qam} order is higher in \gls{dl}.
 Additional imbalance stems from the FR1 access segment, whose \gls{tdd} scheme mirrors that of the FR2 link.

-In conclusion, results from the vehicular experiments demonstrate that reliable FR2 coverage through the \gls{wab} architecture can be achieved in \gls{los} scenarios and in \gls{nlos} regions where shadowing is not excessively severe.
-Moreover, the proposed approach enables widely available \gls{cots} FR1 smartphones to access an FR2 \gls{ran} without requiring costly FR2 modules.
+The results from the vehicular experiments demonstrate that reliable FR2 coverage through the \gls{wab} architecture can be achieved in \gls{los} scenarios as well as in \gls{nlos} conditions where shadowing is not excessively severe.
+Moreover, the proposed architecture enables widely available \gls{cots} FR1 smartphones to access an FR2 \gls{ran} without requiring dedicated or costly FR2 radio modules.
+Due to the limited coverage of the available FR2 network, the testbed could not rely on multiple BH nodes; consequently, an experimental evaluation of backhaul handovers was left outside the scope of this study.
+Future work will focus on experimentally assessing backhaul handover performance under mobility.